RemiBit/opencart-remibit/README.md

 ## Extension Download

-* Get the extension from opencart-remibit github
+* Get the extension from the opencart-remibit github Releases repository https://github.com/RemiBit/opencart-remibit/releases
-* Select the Clone or download button
-* Select the Download ZIP link and download it to your computer
+* Right click `opencart-remibit.ocmod.zip` and save it on your computer

 ## Module Installation